So we heard this show had a plot... or something like that.

 He may be 10 years out of his heyday, and overacted to annoying levels, but TommyOliver of Power Rangers still got just as many beach scenes as the girls.

-While almost all of the boys in Rebelde Way are attractive, Francisco fits the trope the best by default.
-Not only does he have nice fluffy hair; big, round puppy blue eyes, good abs and a cute smile, but he's also sweet, friendly and funny.
+Rebelde Way: Francisco.
+He has nice fluffy hair; big, round puppy blue eyes, good abs and a cute smile.
 It helps he's often shown shirtless and many girls crush on him during the course of the second season.

 Robin Hood: Richard Armitage.
 He's sexy no matter what, but in that one he has all the traits: broody bad boy with a sexy voice and all the qualms of a Brad Pitt about losing his shirt for the skimpiest of reasons.

-Rome has a few, but Marc Antony would probably be considered the main one.
+Rome: Marc Antony would.
 We don't know much about his troubled past, but he loves to run around in little (read: no) clothing, and he definitely has the sexy voice.
-Plus, when he's actually wearing clothes, it's often armour.
+When he's actually wearing clothes, it's often armour.
 Which women don't really tend to mind.

 Salem: John Alden with no shirt, sweaty from chopping wood.